Dyslecix-Dev/github-tutorial/README.md

 - Branch - A parallel version of a repository.
 By default every repository has one branch named main.
 Creating additional branches copies the main branch and allows the user to make any changes without disrupting the main branch.
 Normally, branches are used to work on specific features.
 - Codespace - A development environment that is hosted in the cloud.
 GitHub codespaces can be customized by committing configuration files to the repository (i.e. configuration-as-code), and are hosted by GitHub in a Docker container that runs on a virtual machine.
+- Continuous Delivery (CD) - The next phase of CI where the code is packaged into a release and stored somewhere (preferably in an artifact repository).
+- Continuous Deployment (CD) - The next phase of continuous delivery where the code is deployed.
-- Continuous Integration - A software development practice where developers merging code triggers automated builds and tests.
+- Continuous Integration (CI) - A software development practice where developers merging tested code into a shared branch.
 - Dotfile - Files and folders on Unix-like systems starting with a period that control the configuration of applications and shells on your system.1
 - GitHub - A collaboration platform that uses Git for versioning.
 - GitHub Actions - A way to automate aspects of software workflow (e.g. testing, continuous deployment, code review, managing issues and pull requests, etc.).